gWorldz/AJAX-Chat/readme.md

-AJAX Chat Standalone
+AJAX Chat WordPress
 ====================

-This is the standalone version of Blueimp's AJAX Chat.
+This is the WordPress version of Blueimp's AJAX Chat.
 If you are looking for a version to integrate with your forum, select a different branch.

 AJAX stands for "Asynchronous JavaScript and XML".
 The AJAX Chat clients (the user browsers) use JavaScript to query the web server for updates.